Quantified Self Experiments / Bayesian analysis - How caffeine and weekdays affect sleep time (EEG)

 "h_mu" is a population hyperprior, "mu" is group level prior (4 groups) and "like" is a likelihood function into which we will pass data (n=63)

-Prior predictive check seems to be a hairy, which is expected for not so big dataset.
-Prior predictive mean seems to be somewhere near 450 which is expected.
+Prior predictive check seems to be hairy and this is expected for not so big dataset.
+Prior predictive mean seems to be somewhere near 450.

 Lets look at trace to see how our sampling from posterior gone: